 At London’s Newgate prison the first condemned man appealed to the cleric of Newgate today.
 This will prove an excellent test for King William’s Civil Literacy decree.
 At press time it has been learned that the prisoner will be required to read Psalm 51:1: “Misere mei, Deus, secundum magnam misericordiam tuam; et secundum multitudinem misetationum tuarum, dele iniquitatem meam.”4 According the decree, if the ecclesiastical official pronounces “Legit ut clericus” (He reads like a clerk), the prisoner will have saved his own neck.
 His hand will then be branded as punishment.
 But, if the condemned bungles his “Neck-verse,” he will be executed on schedule.

 The king’s literacy campaign hasn’t escaped criticism.
 Some unknown hack poet summed up the root of cynicism in crude verse:

 For stealing bacon,

 Well prompt his neck-verse

-He never could fail to escape.5
+He never could from canada fail to escape.5